 During March and April 2015, Takumã was our Artist in Residence supported by Brazil’s Ministry of Culture and FUNARTE in partnership with British Council TRANSFORM as part of Culture Brasil Connection.
-This residency enabled him to make his latest film – London as a Village / Londres como Aldeia – which was recently screened in the Ipatse de Kuikuro and Kalapalo villages in the Xingú territory as part of our research project, The Art of Cultural Exchange.
+This residency enabled him to make – London as a Village / Londres como Aldeia – which was screened in the Ipatse de Kuikuro and Kalapalo villages in the Xingú territory as part of our research project, The Art of Cultural Exchange.
 Following Takumã’s Festival premieres, PPP hosted a short tour of screenings of the film with UK partners in Spring 2016 alongside talks with Takumã to schools and educational institutions.
-Please contact [email protected] if you are interested in a screening.